antimof/UxPlay/README.md

 Even with GPU video decoding, some frames may be dropped by the lower-power models  to keep audio and video synchronized using timestamps.
-In Legacy Raspberry Pi OS (Bullseye), raspi-config "Performance Options" allows specifying how much memory to allocate to the GPU, but this setting appears to be gone in Bookworm (it can also be set to e.g. 128GB with a line like "gpu_mem=128" in /boot/config.txt).
+In Legacy Raspberry Pi OS (Bullseye), raspi-config "Performance Options" allows specifying how much memory to allocate to the GPU, but this setting appears to be absent in Bookworm (but it can still be set to e.g. 128GB by adding a line  "gpu_mem=128" in /boot/config.txt).
 A Pi Zero 2 W (which has 512GB memory)  worked well when tested in 32 bit Bullseye or Bookworm Lite with 128GB allocated to the GPU (default seems to be 64GB).